How Long Should A HIIT Workout Be?

 If you’re following my BBG program, HIIT might already be part of your routine.
 Because your body really has to work hard, HIIT may not be the best option for a beginner — but it does give you a goal to work towards!

 While HIIT workouts are short on time, they can have benefits for your body long after you finish the workout.
 Don’t be scared to try this style of workout, ladies!
-Mixing your workouts up during the week can help you to avoid a plateau and definitely helps to keep it interesting!
+Mixing your workouts up can help you to avoid a plateau and it keeps training interesting!

 Love, Kayla xx